Florida — Congressional Term Limits (1990–1995)

 As a consecutive-service permission rule for federal office, the provision did not operate to exclude any candidate for U.S. House or Senate before judicial invalidation rendered it unenforceable.

-House service was counted toward the House cap; Senate service was counted toward the Senate cap; no cross-chamber aggregation applied.
+House service was counted toward the House cap.

 Enforcement Mechanism